lge-robot-navi/Intelligent-Information-Analysis-System-and-Multi-Modal-Dataset/README.md

 April 2017 and August 2021.
 The system was composed of mobile robots, fixed sensor modules, and a cloud system for outdoor surveillance.
+* Environments
+A robot patrols around the building, and fixed cameras are installed at the borders of the building and significant points to collect the multi-modal sensor dataset for surveillance tasks.
+Therefore, we selected two big sites for operating our surveillance robots.
+The robot moved along the pavement around the buildings under various weather conditions including rainy and foggy days.
+Walker, cyclists, and cars pass by the mobile robots and fixed multi-modal sensor module.
+While the mobile robot patrols, humans, cyclists, and cars are observed.